HallemLab/Bryant-DeMarco-Hallem-2021/Preprocessing/README.md

 # Data Pre-processing
-This folder contains RMarkdown files for each species; these files contain code for the alignment of raw reads, data filtering and normalization, voom variance-normalization of count data, and collection of gene annotation information.
+RMarkdown files for each species (see Scripts subfolder) contain code for the alignment of raw reads, data filtering and normalization, voom variance-normalization of count data, and collection of gene annotation information.
 RMarkdown files generate outputs that act as essential inputs to the *Strongyloides* RNAseq Browser App.
 RMarkdown files are knitted into PDF files; see those PDF files for plots illustrating the effect of filtering and normallization on raw data inputs.

-Our goal is to pre-process previously published RNAseq datasets downloaded from online repositories, for subsequent analysis by the Shiny web app.
+Our goal is to pre-process previously published RNAseq datasets downloaded from online repositories for subsequent analysis by the Shiny web app.
 Use the sections below to view details for the pre-processing of each *Strongyloides spp.* dataset.

 ## Table of Contents
 1. [*S. stercoralis*](#s-stercoralis)